 Psychoanalysts, clinical psychologists, psychiatric social workers, psychiatrists, and developmental psychologists.

-Published: August 1999
+- 20th August 1999

-Imprint: Academic Press
+- Academic Press

-The Psychoanalytic Study of Lives Over Time, provided that very opportunity.
+"It is such a pleasure to review a book that is excellent throughout and lives up to its promises.
+Jonathan Cohen and Bertam Cohler's, The Psychoanalytic Study of Lives Over Time, provided that very opportunity.
 This wonderful contribution to our psychoanalytic literature combines fascinating clinical material, enlightening didactic discussion and well-designed empirical studies in one book." --Judith Ruzumna, PhD Wayne State University Medical School and University of Detroit-Mercy University

 Columbia University and The New York Freudian Society, New York, U.S.A.